Tips for Removing a Board of Directors Member

 - Hold a personal intervention: The most difficult way to remove a director is to have a personal discussion with that individual and suggest that he or she needs to leave the board.
 The board chairman and the chief executive, and maybe the board attorney might need to be part of that discussion.

 Your corporation's bylaws should include a method for formally removing a board member for egregious acts, failure to fulfill duties or conflict of interest.
 The vote to impeach should be by a 2/3 majority.

 Whatever you decide to do about a board member situation, your attorney should be part of the discussion before the termination takes place.
 Having your company attorney in the discussion can avoid additional unpleasantness and possible lawsuits.
 Some more advice:

 - Take your time.
 Rushing the process can cause hurt feelings and more issues later.

 - Choose allies carefully.
 You will need some allies on the board, in case of a vote.
 Make sure you know which side everyone is on before the vote is taken.

-- Afterwards, make changes carefully.
+- Afterward, make changes carefully.
 Do you need to replace this board member?
-Ask the board to consider what can be done differently to avoid this type of issue in future.
+Ask the board to consider what can be done differently to avoid this type of issue in the future.